 Targets: Legs, glutes, quads, hamstrings, inner thighs, hip flexors and core.

 Then, drive through your heels to stand tall (legs straight).
-Repeat x3.
+Repeat for three squats.

-Then, lower into a squat and hold at the bottom of the squat for 3 seconds, before standing tall.
+Then, lower into a squat and hold at the bottom of the squat for 3 seconds, before driving through the heels to stand tall.

 Targets: Posterior chain (backside of body) — hamstrings, glutes, low back, hips, abs and core.

 How To Do Single Leg Deadlift Taps